VA Loan Benefits

 • A person that was honorably discharged from the Army or Marines or Navy or Air Force or Coast Guard

-There is length of service restrictions for each category of people.
+There are length of service restrictions for each category of people.
 Active duty people usually have the shortest service time restrictions while members of the National Guard or Army Reserve typically have the longest service time requirements.

-The VA Certificate of Eligibility
+Certificate of Eligibility

 If you prefer, you may obtain the COE on your own through the Veterans portal online via the Department of Veterans Affairs.